Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/README.rst

 There are many previous branches that were issued as pre releases and then deleted (effectively archived).
-There should be no reason for other users to delve into these previous branches as they ended up with unsatisfactory history matching; however they are available and briefly described below (working notes) for completeness.
+There should be no reason for other users to delve into these previous branches as they ended up with unsatisfactory history matching; however, they are available and briefly described below (working notes) for completeness.

 1. Main (before 2/11/22) The main build branch.
 First structural